glorialulu/TSNet/docs/transient.rst

 Transient Modeling Framework
 ==================================
-The framework of performing transient simulation using TSNet is shown in :numref:`flowchart`
+The framework of performing transient simulation using TSNet is shown in :numref:`flowchart` The main steps of transient modelling and simulation in TSNet are described in subsequent sections.

 .. _flowchart:
 .. figure:: figures/flowchart.png